Loading…

 Valerie Brock

-Valerie Brock is the Director of Curriculum at Day of AI, an initiative born out of MIT RAISE (Responsible AI for Social Empowerment and Education) that empowers educators, students, and families to understand and shape the impact of artificial intelligence on their lives and communities...
+Valerie Brock is the Curriculum Lead at Day of AI, an initiative born out of MIT RAISE that empowers educators, students, and families to understand and shape the impact of artificial intelligence.
+She leads the development of K–12 AI literacy curriculum and professional learning...
 Read More →

 Sponsors